Off the west coast of Southern Thailand, located in the glistening waters of the Andaman Sea, are the beautiful Similan Islands.

 Hiking in the Similan Islands

 Although the islands are not large, you can spend some time out of the water exploring the dense forests and discovering hidden places that not many have ventured too.

-Whether you like to follow the hiking trails or you like to go full-on off-road, you can take your time and discover some beautiful sights along the way.
-Just make sure you take some insect repellant and a bottle of water before you set off.
+Whether you like to follow the hiking trails go full-on off-road, you can take your time and discover some beautiful sights along the way.
+Just make sure you take some insect repellent and a bottle of water before you set off.